GDxU/ypilot/README-yp.md

     Mobile

 Describes things that move and/or spin through space.
-Used by the `Space` object for collision detection.
+Used by the `SpatialIndex` object for collision detection.

     Named